tbejos/Python/README.md

 # Python
-This is my repository where I will upload some useful Python scripts that I will make.
+This is my repository where I will upload some Python scripts that I will make.
 Not anything too detailed.

+Wow I changed my readme